University of Winchester

 RNDA - Registered Nurse Degree Apprenticeship leads to a nursing degree and is considered to be a part-time course thus takes 4 years to complete.
 It is made up of periods of practice learning, employment and theory hours, this is divided into 3 Stages of 69 weeks per stage of training.

-For more information, please click the below links to view documents about the Registered Nursing Degree Apprenticeship.
+For more information, please scan the QR code or click the below links to view documents about the Registered Nursing Degree Apprenticeship.

 Please share any timetables you receive with your colleagues, and make an effort to understand the timetable for your cohort.